minio/docs/source/reference/minio-mc/mc-rm.rst

    *Optional* The encryption key to use for performing Server-Side Encryption with Client Keys (SSE-C).
-Specify comma seperated key-value pairs as ``KEY=VALUE,...``.
+Specify comma separated key-value pairs as ``KEY=VALUE,...``.

    - For ``KEY``, specify the S3-compatible service